YES watchfaceTangram Time watchfaceDigital watchface

 • Project templates

-Start from working watchface, companion app, and protocol templates instead of assembling the structure by hand.
+Start from working watchface, companion app, and game templates instead of assembling the structure by hand.

-Edit, inspect, and build projects from the Elm Pebble IDE with tooling shaped around Pebble apps.
+Edit, inspect, and build projects at ide.elm-pebble.dev or run the same IDE locally with Docker.

 • Hardware-oriented loop